 AppSec Flow is an AppSec tool that allows the management of analyses and projects of the most diverse types, ensuring that analyses such as Threat Modeling, Requirements Definition, Code Review are tracked and maintained in a centralized and organized way.
 In addition, tests such as SAST, DAST, Pentests or even SCA – Software Composition Analysis can be managed.
 All in an organized and centralized way.

 As the platform proposes to manage the analysis performed in software, both in code and already operational applications, the structure of reports and knowledge management is kept available to the development teams.
 The control of the steps for the management of the vulnerability correction process supports all the steps of the correction, which provides an overview for the manager.

 This feature allows you to support and manage all kinds of security analysis and software.

 Our DevSecOps tool facilitates the standard and control of the methodology applied to the analysis, ensuring that all steps were performed with the registration of evidence.
 Thus, it is easier to ensure that the final result comes out with the desired quality.
 Playbooks can also be used in a variety of practices, such as Safe Architecture.

 Flow has DAST, SAST, Container, Mobile and Cloud modules.
 In addition, it allows to create customized policies for all automated testing, integrates all security tools and CI/CD processes from the continuous integration server.
 AppSec Flow also provides all the indicators in the Dashboard and allows you to create action plans with analysis and playbooks.

-Flow not only detects – it also enables the management of vulnerabilities identified by various forms of analysis, categorizing and classifying them to prioritize correction based on data.
+Our DevSecOps Platform not only detects – but it also enables the management of vulnerabilities identified by various forms of analysis, categorizing and classifying them to prioritize correction based on data.